swiftlang/swift-evolution/proposals/0160-objc-inference.md

 The list above describes cases where Swift 3 already performs inference of `@objc` and will continue to do so if this proposal is accepted.

+### Additional constructs that will infer `@objc`

+These are new cases that *should* infer `@objc`, but currently don't in Swift. `@objc` should be inferred when:

+* The declaration has the `@GKInspectable` attribute.
+This inference is required because the interaction with GameplayKit occurs entirely through the Objective-C runtime.

+* The declaration has the `@IBInspectable` attribute.
+This inference is required because the interaction with Interface Builder occurs entirely through the Objective-C runtime.

 ### `dynamic` no longer infers `@objc`